IMPORTANT RESOURCES

 Other times, though, you may want to talk to someone who is trained to help people in distress.
 View these pages for information and hours:

-- Office of Student Disability Services advises Johns Hopkins students with disabilities on available services, including accommodations on campus.
+- The Office of Student Disability Services advises Johns Hopkins students with disabilities on available services, including accommodations on campus.

 - The Counseling Center provides services to students who are in need of support and assistance related to their mental health–across a range of topics–in a caring environment.

-- Sexual Assault Helpline
+- JHU Sexual Assault Helpline

-- Emergencies – call the Security office at 410-516-7777 or the Baltimore City Emergency Line at 911.
+- For emergencies, call the JHU Security office at (410) 516-7777 or the Baltimore City Emergency Line at 911.

 Timeline to Graduation

-- March – the department certifies graduation eligibility.
+- March – The department certifies graduation eligibility.

-- April/May – seniors complete Exit Surveys.
+- April/May – Graduating students complete Exit Surveys.

 Celebrations